Trump's MAGA forces threaten to overturn vote for RNC chairman - ExBulletin

 Either way, Trump has struggled to control his own loyalists, who seem determined to fight the status quo, come what may McCarthy or McDaniel.

-Seeking to sway the vote, a group of Florida Republicans from the MAGA wing of the party decided last Friday to hold a no-confidence vote against McDaniel, which Republican groups in a handful of other states have also done these last weeks.
-But the Florida rally, which drew McCarthy’s chief critic Matt Gaetz, R-Fla., failed to achieve the quorum needed to hold an official vote.
+Seeking to sway the vote, a group of Florida Republicans from the MAGA party wing decided last Friday to hold a no-confidence vote against McDaniel, which Republican groups in a handful of other states have also done these last weeks.
+But the Florida rally, which drew McCarthy’s chief critic, Rep. Matt Gaetz, R-Fla., failed to achieve the quorum needed to hold an official vote.

 Still, dozens of anti-McDaniel protesters waved signs outside the event.
 One reading, RONNA IS THE ENEMY WITHIN.